Will SEO Get Me Traffic?

 Each search engine has its algorithm, meaning that you can use them at the same time, type in the same question, and get different results.

 That is the part you can control.
-Optimization is the process that helps search engine crawlers understand the information on your website, gather it, index it, and determine its position in search results.
+Optimisation is the process that helps search engine crawlers understand the information on your website, gather it, index it, and determine its position in search results.

 A lot of factors contribute to how high your site will rank, such as having quality content, making sure that your website is mobile-friendly or ensuring that your link building strategy complies with Google’s rules.
 But, we’ll get to that soon enough.